Hvemmse/GUInfo/README.md

 Danish Language.

-Reguirements tkinter Python 3.10 Testet on Ubunut 22.10
+Reguirements tkinter Python 3.10 Testet on Ubuntu 22.10, Archlinux.

 this packages are needed, xsel , git, and net-tools.